jgmalcolm/jgmalcolm.github.io/_posts/2014-07-31-grad-school.md

 Any time you're dealing with code -- your own or from a colleague -- you want to get that done in source control.
-Suppose an older grad student hands you a code base, if it wasn't through github or such, them immediately (before you make any edits) put the files into a fresh repo.
+Suppose an older grad student hands you a bunch of code.
+If it wasn't through github or such, you should start by putting the files into a fresh repo, before you make any edits.
 Unzip and make that the initial commit.
 Only after that initial commit should you make any changes to get the code to run, e.g. changing hard coded values/parameters.

 ## Every project needs its own page